 Any credit improvement plan should include a resolution to pay all of your credit obligations on time.
 On-time payments can protect your score from damage that might set back your credit improvement efforts.

 Payment history is the most important factor that scoring models consider when calculating your credit score.
-A random 30-day late payment on your credit report might not seem like a big deal, but it has the potential to impact your credit score in a negative way.
+A random 30-day late payment on your credit report has the potential to impact your credit score in a negative way.

 Credit scoring models like FICO and VantageScore review the information on your credit reports and use it to help lenders calculate risk.
 A credit score predicts how likely you are to pay a credit obligation late (by 90 days or more) within the next 24 months.